abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ### RTL ANALYSIS

-### To RUN in ILA
+### 1. To RUN in ILA
-A- fter running Elaboration we set I/O Std to LVCMOS33 and clk to W5 and reset to R2 and for output port we are going to assign an ILA (Integrated Logic Analyser) to view the output (ecause we are noe using practical FPGA board).
+After running Elaboration we set I/O Std to LVCMOS33 and clk to W5 and reset to R2 and for output port we are going to assign an ILA (Integrated Logic Analyser) to view the output (ecause we are noe using practical FPGA board).
 Fo that we neet to make some changes in the codes
 > Replace `module core(input clk, input reset,output [7,0]out);` with `module core(input clk, input reset);` so we do not need to map the outputs to any LEDs
 - Then again run the Elaboration (Make sure we do not the behavioral simulation at this point, otherwise it will show a missmatch in the number or ports because we have eleminated the output port here, as the testbench contain the output port)
 -  So we have to go with **Elaboration >> Syntheses >> Implemantation >> Bitstream**